MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-connect-box.md

 ---
-title: Connect Box
+title: Classic portal -  Connect Box
-description: This article provides information about how to connect your Box app to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides information about how to connect your Box app to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Connect Box to Microsoft Defender for Cloud Apps
+# Classic portal: Connect Box to Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]